giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 (*) For 07 different pairs of vectors were taken 07 differente angles measures (one for each pair)

-With all these information it is possible now determinate how many VARIABLES are expected.
-For each signal they have calculated 17 variables.
-As a result we have `33` x `17` = `561` expected variables in our Data Set.
+With all these information in hand, it is possible determinate how many VARIABLES are expected in our Data Set.
+Considering the thity-three signals and the table above, it is expected an array of `561` variables in the Data Set.
+Figure 2 below, displayed ate item 2 - The Variables, gives more information on the subject.

 If we take a closer look at the *General Characteristics* (1.3.2 item above), we can see this number (561) matches with the Number of Attributes.
 Thus we can assume 561 columns in a Data Frame.